 Tell us about Dance Fit Bath and how you got started

 Siobhain: We are a partnership offering dance fitness classes in Bath.
 We teach in real life in various venues, and now during lockdown via Zoom and Vimeo weekly pre-recorded workouts.
-We both absolutely love dancing ourselves fit — it's such a joyous way to work out, works every muscle, burns tons of calories and it really is exercise in disguise!
+We both absolutely love dancing ourselves fit — it's such a joyous way to work out, works every muscle, burns tons of calories and it really is an exercise in disguise!
 A class 45 minutes long passes so fast when you're sweating, smiling and singing along to some cracking tunes.

 We've worked together on and off for over 10 years - in fact, Jess got me started as an instructor; I went to one of her classes after the birth of my third baby and was instantly hooked.
 Her high-energy workout and brilliant choreography were both addictive, so when she asked me if I'd like to cover a couple of her maternity classes I agreed, even though it was way out of my comfort zone as a classroom teacher (I was actually Jess's English teacher once upon a time!) and web editor.